Understanding What Is Necessary If You Face Criminal Charges

-If there are concerns that the defendant’s constitutional rights were violated, the defendant’s attorney may seek to prevent the state from using evidence which was acquired in violation of the defendant’s rights.
-The defendant’s attorney may also seek to prevent the state from using evidence which may not be relevant to the case, but may cause a jury to be confused or angry with the defendant.
+If there are concerns that the defendant’s constitutional rights were violated, the defendant’s attorney may seek to prevent the state from using evidence that was acquired in violation of the defendant’s rights.
+The defendant’s attorney may also seek to prevent the state from using evidence that may not be relevant to the case but may cause a jury to be confused or angry with the defendant.

 A defendant and his or her lawyer will determine what information needs to be presented to the court or jury.
 Information may be presented through testimony, documents and other information in various forms.
 The defendant has the right to see the information the state wishes to present and will be allowed to question the state’s witnesses.

-As a general rule sentencing will occur sometime after the verdict.
+As a general rule, sentencing will occur sometime after the verdict.
 This is because the defendant has a right to file post-trial motions.
-Post-trial motions include a motion for new trial or a motion for judgment of acquittal.
+Post-trial motions include a motion for a new trial or a motion for judgment of acquittal.